ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 ## Before you begin
 {: #addingzertodr-req}

-* Ensure that your {{site.data.keyword.cloud_notm}} account is a billable account, and that it is linked to the {{site.data.keyword.cloud_notm}} infrastructure account where your instance is deployed.
+Ensure that your {{site.data.keyword.cloud_notm}} account is a billable account, and that it is linked to the {{site.data.keyword.cloud_notm}} infrastructure account where your instance is deployed.
 For more information, see [Billing for Zerto replication](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering#zerto_ordering-billing).
-* This service is available only to instances that are deployed in V1.2 or later.

 ## Technical specifications for Zerto
 {: #addingzertodr-specs}